seenmttai/Postman/readme.md

 # Postman

-A Python tool for sending personalized emails to club members or any group from CSV data.
+A Python tool for sending personalized mass emails, with a lot of flexibility.

 ## Features